Credit Education

 military creditpcs movecredit repairservicemembers

-The SCRA 6% Interest Rate Cap: How Active-Duty Servicemembers Cut Credit Card and Loan Interest
+SCRA 6% Interest Rate Cap: How Servicemembers Use It

 Credit for Those Who Served — #1

-The SCRA 6% Interest Rate Cap: How Active-Duty Servicemembers Cut Credit Card and Loan Interest
+SCRA 6% Interest Rate Cap: How Servicemembers Use It

 The Servicemembers Civil Relief Act caps interest at 6% on debts incurred before active duty.
 Here's who qualifies, what debts are covered, and exactly how to invoke it.